Agriculture in Russia: State investment program

 In December 2006, the State Duma passed a law requiring a state program for investment in agriculture to be passed every five years.
 This is the first of those programs.
 Between 2003 and 2007, agriculture received 37.1 billion rubles' support per year.

 Governance and economy of Russian agriculture

 As non-agricultural sectors grew more rapidly after the collapse of the Soviet Union, the share of agriculture in total GDP in Russia decreased from 14.3% in 1991 to 4% in 2011.
 The agricultural sector accounted for 6.71% of total employment in 2015.

 The importance of Russia's grain exports in the global market, especially related to oilseeds and wheat, meant that during the 2022 Russian invasion of Ukraine sanctions and disruptions to trade from Ukraine caused a significant increase in global grain prices, with some commentators suggesting that the war would precipitate a 2022 food crises.

+In 2024, Russian farmers announced plans to reduce wheat cultivation following significant losses earlier in the year.
+Many farmers intend to shift to more profitable crops, such as peas, lentils, and sunflowers, citing better financial returns and lower risks.
+This decision reflects broader economic challenges and changing agricultural trends in the region.